 Webhooks.

-Get a POST to your URL whenever a turn lands in the review queue or gains a signal.
-Connect AgentLoop to Slack, Discord, PagerDuty, or your own systems for real-time alerting.
+Receive real-time event deliveries when a turn is logged for review or gains a signal.
+Connect AgentLoop to your own systems for operational alerting.

 Configure